syncfusion-content/uwp-docs/uwp/SfCellGrid/Getting-Started.md

 cellGrid.ColumnCount = 100;

-// Looping through the cells and assigning the values based on row and column index.
+// Looping through the cells and assigning the values based on row and column index

 for (int row = 0; row < 100; row++)
 {